Our commissioners are responsible for the strategic direction and governance of the NTC.

-Reece is currently Chair of the Planning and Research Centre (PATREC), Chair of the Kimberley Port Authority (KPA), Chair of the SA Public Transport Authority (SAPTA) and a Board Member of Infrastructure Australia.
+Reece is currently Chair of the Planning and Research Centre and Chair of the Kimberley Port Authority (KPA).

 He has a Master of Business and a Bachelor of Science (Metallurgy with distinction), and is a Fellow of the Australian Institute of Company Directors and the Chartered Institute of Logistics and Transport.

 Jim was appointed as Secretary of the Commonwealth Department of Infrastructure, Transport Regional Development, Communications and the Arts in July 2022.
 He's spent over 30 years working in government agencies in the U.K, Victoria and New South Wales.

 Prior to becoming Secretary, Jim was a partner at strategy consultancy EY Port Jackson Partners and previously led the New South Wales Department of Planning, Industry and Environment as Secretary.
 During that period, the Department undertook transformational reform in areas like land use planning, water, urban design, sustainability, climate change, biodiversity conservation and energy.